Matatika/matatika-dataset-to-html/README.md

 `<path_to_datasets>` is always required `<path_to_rawdata>` is optional, but your datasets need rawdata either from an external path or inside the dataset for the html conversion to display anything.

+If you do not supply rawdata either inside the dataset or in another directory you specify inline, you will get a message printed out that the selected dataset has no rawdata and nothing will be converted.
+This means if there are some datasets to convert with rawdata and others without, it will print a message about some datasets not having any rawdata, but still convert those that do.

 #### Running the script yourself

 This script looks for all `.yml` or `.yaml` files in the target directory and loops through them.